 Now that we have a deeper understanding of the functioning of the secret ballot system, we can make a comparison with the open ballot system to figure out the merits and demerits of the former.
 The open ballot system encourages vote selling or bribery and forces the voters to give in to the demands of their employers or favourer.
 This makes the vote biased.
 Secret ballot here lets the voter vote without fear of his employee and closes the option of bribery.
 In the secret ballot system, as the voter mostly does not recognize even his own vote, there are no options to undo a vote which could lead to confusion.
 Though wrong voting may affect the results, reversal of votes would only complicate the process and might not affect the results positively either.

-However, the demerits of this system include what cannot be seen in the plain sight.
-Secret ballot makes the voter detached from the process of election and makes him take decisions irresponsibly.
-It becomes more of a personal task than a public duty.
+However, the demerits of this system include what cannot be seen in plain sight.
+A secret ballot makes the voter detached from the process of election and makes him take decisions irresponsibly.
+It becomes more of a personal task than public duty.
 This may also lead the voters to make uninformed decisions.
 With the secret ballot system, there is an indirect discouragement for participation as there is no identity role-playing in the results.
-Moreover, as men live in a society, the discussion about their affiliations cannot be completely avoided and it only makes the process lose it relevance.
+Moreover, as men live in a society, the discussion about their affiliations cannot be completely avoided and it only makes the process lose its relevance.

-Hence, my point was not to draw a conclusion about which is a more beneficial system, but to bring in the forefront how every system has its merits and demerits and it is important for us to recognize them and work accordingly for their betterment.
+Hence, my point was not to draw a conclusion about which is a more beneficial system but to bring to the forefront how every system has its merits and demerits and it is important for us to recognize them and work accordingly for their betterment.